ICAMS/Kanapy/README.md

 # Documentation

+Open *kanapy/docs/index.html* in a browser to access the complete documentation for kanapy.

-The complete documentation for kanapy is available online on GitHub Pages: [https://icams.github.io/Kanapy/](https://icams.github.io/Kanapy/)
+The documentation is also available online on GitHub Pages: [https://icams.github.io/Kanapy/](https://icams.github.io/Kanapy/)

-Documentation for kanapy is generated using Sphinx.
+The documentation for kanapy is generated using [Sphinx](http://www.sphinx-doc.org/en/master/).
 You can create or update your local documentation with the command

 ```
 (knpy) $ kanapy genDocs
 ```

-The HTML
-documentation can be found at *kanapy/docs/builds/html/index.html*
+The updated HTML documentation can then be found at *kanapy/docs/builds/html*.

 # Dependencies